Dara (Bulgarian singer): 2020–2024: The Voice of Bulgaria and debut album Rodena takava

-In early 2020, Dara starred in the TV show Kato dve kapki voda, the Bulgarian version of Your Face Sounds Familiar.
+In early 2020, Dara starred in the TV show Kato dve kapki voda, the Bulgarian version of Your Face Sounds Familiar, finishing in third place in the final.

 Since 2021, Dara has been a coach on The Voice of Bulgaria.
 In 2022, on the ninth season, Jacklyn Tarrakci, a member of Team Dara, won the competition.
 This made Dara the winning coach.
-In 2024, on the eleventh season, Dara's artist Slaveya Ivanova won the competition, marking Dara's second win in four seasons as a coach.
+In 2024, during the eleventh season, Dara's artist, Slaveya Ivanova, won the competition, marking Dara's second win in four seasons as a coach.

-On 7 March 2022, Dara announced her debut album Rodena takava set to be released on 20 April 2022, accompanied with a live concert showcasing the album in Joy Station, Sofia.
+In March 2022, Dara won the Fashion Teen Idol award at the Code Fashion Awards, as voted by the event's teen audience.
+In April of the same year, she released her debut album, Rodena takava, accompanied by a live performance at Joy Station Sofia.

-In March 2023, Kai released "Rover", a remake of Dara's original "Mr. Rover", with his solo album Rover.
+In March 2023, Kai released "Rover", a remake of Dara's original "Mr. Rover", on his solo album Rover.

+In the spring of 2024, she participated in the fifth season of Dancing Stars, where she finished as the runner-up.

+2025–present: ADHDara and Eurovision win

+On 19 September 2025, Dara released her second studio album ADHDara.